 Butter: This is one of those recipes you'll want to buy unsalted butter for.
 Unsalted butter has a lower water content than salted butter, which helps make your pound cake perfect!
 If you do have to use salted butter then omit the additional salt that the recipe calls for.

 Cream Cheese: Cream cheese adds moisture and a subtle tangy flavor.
-Make sure that it is at room temperature, along with all of the other ingredients, so that it mixes in smoothly.
+Ensure it is at room temperature, along with all of the other ingredients, so it mixes in smoothly.

-Sour Cream: Adding sour cream to pound cake adds a richness of flavor and creates a crumb texture that is characteristic of pound cake.
+Sour Cream: Adding sour cream to pound cake adds a richness of flavor and creates the crumb texture characteristic of pound cake.

-Cake Flour: Another specific ingredient to make the texture of the cake turn out as perfect as possible is using cake flour.
+Cake Flour: Cake flour is another specific ingredient that can make the texture of the cake as perfect as possible.
 I recommend weighing the flour so that you get an exact measurement.

 Peaches: Sweet peaches should have a nice peach aroma and be firm with just a little bit of give when gently squeezed.
-If they are hard without any peach aroma then your dessert may be tart.
+If they are hard and without any peach aroma, then your dessert may be tart.

 Substitutions

-Cake Flour: If you can't get cake flour then substitute all-purpose flour instead.
+Cake Flour: If you can't get cake flour, substitute all-purpose flour.
 When substituting with all-purpose flour, use 2 tablespoons less flour per cup than the recipe calls for.
-To do this, simply measure out the 3 cups of all-purpose flour and then remove six tablespoons.
+To do this, simply measure out the 3 cups of all-purpose flour and then remove 6 tablespoons.

 Sour Cream: Full-fat Greek yogurt can be used if you do not have any sour cream.

-Vanilla Extract: If you prefer the flavor of almond extract then replace the vanilla with 1 ½ teaspoons of almond.
+Vanilla Extract: If you prefer the flavor of almond extract, replace the vanilla with 1 ½ teaspoons of almond extract.
 Or try 1 teaspoon of almond extract and 1 teaspoon of vanilla!

 How to Make Peach Cobbler Pound Cake